 It’s easy to know your child needs help dealing with a fever or a broken bone, but mental health conditions can be harder to identify.
 Children of all ages, even as young infants, can experience mental health conditions.
-A difficult of parenting is knowing the kinds of behaviors and moods that are usual for the stage of development your child is in and when your child has gone beyond the norm and needs help.
+A difficult part of parenting is knowing the kinds of behaviors and moods that are usual for the stage of development your child is in and when your child has gone beyond the norm and needs help.

 1 in 5 children (20%) and adolescents may have a mental health condition at any given time.
 It is important to remember that a child’s mental health is just as important as their physical health.